-To enhance quality of life for people affected by neurological challenges by uniting and empowering our members through a common passion for the outdoors.
+We unite and empower people affected by neurological challenges through a common passion for the outdoors. #outdoormindset

-Our community is available for anyone that shares our passion for the outdoors and has been affected by a neurological challenge (including diagnosed individuals and their supporters).
-Common neurological challenges include: Epilepsy, Multiple Sclerosis, Brain Tumors, Parkinsons, ALS, Stroke, Traumatic Brain Injury, and more.
+The OM Community is available for anyone that shares our passion for the outdoors and has been affected by a neurological challenge.

-Strengthens connections and empowers our members to get outside with others in their local area.
+Regional meetup groups strengthen connections and empower people in the OM Community to get outside with others in their local area.

-Supports our mission to enhance the quality of life of our members, by encouraging our members to live big through a funded adventure of their choice.
+This scholarship encourages people in the OM Community to live big through a funded adventure of their choice.

-- In 2010, thirteen individuals came together inspired by a mutual friend’s determination to make something positive come from a recent diagnosis of a brain tumor.
+In 2010, thirteen individuals came together inspired by a mutual friend’s determination to make something great come from a recent diagnosis of a brain tumor.
 Everyone shared a link to a neurological challenge (brain tumors, aneurysms, epilepsy, etc.).
 Their experiences ranged from personal diagnosis to supporting diagnosed family members and friends.
-The group also shared a passion for the outdoors, an unyielding enthusiasm for life, and a drive to overcome the hardship of a diagnosis and focus on quality of life.
+The group also shared a passion for the outdoors, an unyielding enthusiasm for life, and a drive to overcome the hardship of a neurological challenge while focusing on quality of life.
 These commonalities inspired the idea of Outdoor Mindset (OM).
-Now, the ongoing connections made by OM broaden the story.
+Now, the ongoing connections and great experiences fostered by OM continue the story.

 - Over 100,000 people are diagnosed with a primary or metastatic brain tumor